arieh/CommandParser/README.md

 //with all arguments
 parser.addArgument('bar' ,{
 	flags : ['b','bar'], //default is name
-	desc : "assign a value to foo", //default is '' optional : false //default is true
+	desc : "assign a value to bar", //default is '' optional : false //default is true
 });